project-striker/project-striker.github.io/sociology.md

 #### Education

+**Important message from the developers!** Do note that this is the best, summarised form of the topic and it is quite hard to summarise the substance further beyond this point.
+Readers are also encouraged to read from the book to prevent any misinformation.
+Goodluck everyone!

 **Introduction**

 For most of history, children learnt what they needed from the families and community by for example, listening to stories.
 This is known as informal education.
 That was before formal education, a new style of education with schools and colleges.
 Although formal education is "dominant", informal education still continues - the ones outside the classroom.
 A part of informal education can be seen in the hidden curriculum.
 Education is an agency of secondary socialization - a period of socialization after primary socialization.
 Children do not only learn about the lessons but also social expectations.